2019’s Best Airlines

 Regional Airline Scores (1)

 (1) Regional airlines that serve other major airlines.
-There are more regional carriers serving the national airlines, but these are the only ones required to report to the DOT.
+There are more regional carriers serving the national airlines, but these are the only ones required to report to the DOT and that have at least 1 percent of total domestic scheduled-service passenger revenues.

 (2) As a regional airline, ExpressJet does not control baggage handling or bookings.
 These are handled by the main airline served.